 This is a classic case of Simpson's paradox, where we have a confounding variable that makes groups incomparable.

-Selection bias was caused by the difference in tenure structure of the groups.
-Customers became eligible for the rate increase after their promotion expired, and they were paying retail rates.
-New customers were getting promotional rates, thus not being eligible for the rate increase.
+In this case, selection bias was caused by the difference in tenure structure of the groups.
+Customers became eligible for the rate increase after their promotion expired, when they were paying retail rates.
+New customers were getting promotional rates, and thus were not eligible for the rate increase.

 Since short tenure is strongly associated with high disconnect rates, the breakdown of the disconnect rate by tenure showed that those who had the rate increase, in fact, had a higher churn rate in every tenure group.